nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rw610/README_OTA_Requestor.md

 This section explains how to perform an OTA Software Update using the RW612 All-Clusters application.

-The OTA Requestor feature is enabled by default in the build of the All-clusters application for RW612.

 In general, the Over-The-Air Software Update process consists of the following steps :
 - The OTA Requestor queries an update image from the OTA Provider which responds according to its availability.
 - The update image is received in blocks and stored in the external flash of the device.